cube3power/atsd/rule-engine/functions-random.md

   randomNormal() double
 ```

-Returns a normally distributed double number, with mean `0.0` and standard deviation `1.0`.
+Returns a normally distributed double number, with a mean value of `0.0` and standard deviation `1.0`.

 ### `randomItem`